tromey/emacs-ffi/README.md

 * `(ffi--pointer+ POINTER NUMBER)`.
 Pointer math in Lisp.

+* `(ffi-get-c-string POINTER)`.
+Assume the pointer points to a C string, and return a Lisp string with those contents.

 # Partial To-Do List

 * Add nice support for varargs calls.
 The main issue is that the